-In accordance with Government Auditing Standards, we have also issued our report dated September 18, 2018, on our consideration of the Crescent-Villa Fire Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated September 28, 2020, on our consideration of the Crescent-Villa Fire Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Crescent-Villa Fire Authority's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Crescent-Villa Fire Authority's internal control over financial reporting and compliance.

-RANKIN, RANKIN, & COMPANY Lankin, Rankin + Company
+RANKIN, RANKIN, & COMPANY

 Ft.
-Wright, Kentucky September 18, 2018
+Wright, Kentucky September 28, 2020 This page left blank intentionally.